 FGG (Fibrinogen Gamma Chain) is a Protein Coding gene.
-Diseases associated with FGG include Afibrinogenemia, Congenital and Dysfibrinogenemia, Congenital.
-Among its related pathways are RET signaling and Collagen biosynthesis and modifying enzymes.
+Diseases associated with FGG include Dysfibrinogenemia, Congenital and Afibrinogenemia, Congenital.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and RET signaling.
 GO annotations related to this gene include receptor binding and protein binding, bridging.
 An important paralog of this gene is FGB.

 UniProtKB/Swiss-Prot for FGG Gene

 Together with fibrinogen alpha (FGA) and fibrinogen beta (FGB), polymerizes to form an insoluble fibrin matrix.
 Has a major function in hemostasis as one of the primary components of blood clots.
 In addition, functions during the early stages of wound repair to stabilize the lesion and guide cell migration during re-epithelialization.
 Was originally thought to be essential for platelet aggregation, based on in vitro studies using anticoagulated blood.
 However, subsequent studies have shown that it is not absolutely required for thrombus formation in vivo.
 Enhances expression of SELP in activated platelets via an ITGB3-dependent pathway.
 Maternal fibrinogen is essential for successful pregnancy.
 Fibrin deposition is also associated with infection, where it protects against IFNG-mediated hemorrhage.
 May also facilitate the antibacterial immune response via both innate and T-cell mediated pathways.